dottomm/blankpepti/src/content/taskforce/index.md

 ### Resource Guide

-Develop an interagency Resource Guide through the Task Force for broad dissemination through the CET, DDS, and Early Start websites and listservs.
+Develop an interagency Resource Guide through the task force for broad dissemination through the CET, DDS, and Early Start websites and listservs.

 ### Preservice and in-service alignment